inconnnieto/LaDocDeLaDoc/docs/index.md

-# Chansons de la Prairie title title title
+# Chansons de la Prairie

+Aims and Objectives of this page:
+Get into the habit of writing doc and updating it.

 ## Prairie

-### 1. Comment mettre à jour la doc?

-a
+First 15 days

 ## Post Prairie

-Après les 15 jours de la Prairie, on se retrouve ici